Profiling stellar environments of gravitational wave sources: Method

+We provide the derivation as well as the mathematical expressions of the LOS components in the Appendix~\ref{sec: kin_param_derivation}.

-where $\cdot \equiv \frac{d}{dt}$ and $' \equiv \frac{d}{dr}$.
-Using this relation iteratively, we calculate different kinematic parameters of the CoM of the binary and then project them onto our LOS ($\boldsymbol{n}$).
-This LOS component of the kinematic parameter will be a function of environment and orbit parameters, such as the steepness of the gravitational potential profile, and the location of the CBC with respect to the center of the potential, at coalescence\footnote{For instance, a circular orbit of radius $R$ in a Keplerian potential around a SMBH of mass $M_{\rm SMBH}$ would have $\Gamma_n \sim \Omega^{n+1} R$, where $\Omega^2 \sim M_{\rm SMBH} / R^3$.}.
-We provide the derivation as well as the mathematical expressions of the LOS components in the Supplementary Material \cite{SM_PSE}.
+The $\Gamma_n$'s will, in general, be functions of environment and outer-orbit parameters, such as the steepness of the gravitational potential profile, and the location of the CBC with respect to the center of the potential, at coalescence.
+For instance, a circular orbit of radius $R$ in a Keplerian potential around an SMBH of mass $M_{\rm SMBH}$ would have $\Gamma_n \sim \omega^{n+1} R$, where $\omega^2 \sim M_{\rm SMBH} / R^3$ (see Appendix~\ref{subsec: app_CO}).